-Watch Manic Street Preachers Nail International Blue In 1 Take
+WATCH: Manic Street Preachers Nail International Blue In 1 Take

-Manic Street Preachers have returned with what’s, incredibly, their thirteenth album.
 Over the past three decades, the band have forged a career combining thought-provoking and challenging lyrics with anthemic guitar rock.

-The band claim the new album, Resistance Is Futile, is “obsessive melodic” and that the themes this time out are around memory and loss.
-Lead single International Blue was released at the tail end of 2017 - watch the band play the song in the Radio X session studio above.
+It's lead single International Blue was released at the tail end of 2017 - watch the band play the song in the Radio X session studio above.

 “It was a moment of connection that felt perfectly natural – not forced or intellectualised.
 A different kind of enrichment that feels increasingly difficult to find.
 The track itself is carried by the kind of naïve energy that powered Motorcycle Emptiness.”